symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

 If ``sonata-project/doctrine-phpcr-admin-bundle`` is added to the composer.json require section, the route documents are exposed in the SonataDoctrinePhpcrAdminBundle.
-Don't forget to instantiate ``SonataDoctrinePhpcrAdminBundle`` in your kernel in this case.
+For instructions on how to configure this Bundle see :doc:`doctrine_phpcr_admin`.

 By default, ``use_sonata_admin`` is automatically set based on whether ``SonataDoctrinePhpcrAdminBundle`` is available but you can explicitly disable it